 I have an awaiting auto-bill, but I want to renew for a different category of membership.
 How do I do that?

 The membership auto-renewal only renews you in the same category as the previous membership transaction.
 If you have a student print membership and want to renew for a regular electronic membership, for example, you must cancel your awaiting auto-bill before it is transacted on 31 December.
 Sign in to the site, and go to Membership Info under My Profile.
 In the list of transactions you will see an awaiting auto-bill.
 Click the red X next to this payment to cancel it.
 Once the auto-bill is canceled, you will need to manually renew in the new membership category anytime after 1 November for the following year’s dues.
 Following a manual renewal with a credit card, you will be enrolled in auto-renew for the next year in the new dues category.

 I accidentally canceled my awaiting auto-bill, but I do want to renew my membership.
 What do I do?

-Unfortunately the awaiting auto-bill cannot be recreated once canceled, so you'll need to manually renew.
-The link to renew your membership will appear on your Membership Info page after November 1.
+Unfortunately the awaiting auto-bill cannot be re-created once canceled, so you’ll need to manually renew.
+The link to renew your membership will appear on your Membership Info page after 1 November.